knoxie87/GeoVal-1/README.md

-# Getting Started with Create React App
+# GeoVal

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+React App that displays volcanic data throughout New Zealand by interacting with an API provided by GeoNet.

 ## Available Scripts